-- 1.)
-League of New Hampshire Craftsmen The League of NH Craftsmen has an annual contract / lease agreement with Mount Sunapee to operate the annual Craftsmen's Fair which always opens on the first Saturday in August and runs for nine (9) days. - Fair setup activities on the grounds of Mount Sunapee generally begin during the third week of July to prepare for the Fair opening in early August.
-The Craftsmen's Fair is scheduled for August 6, 2011 through August 14, 2011 this year. - 2.)
-On-Mountain Photography Mount Sunapee may enter into an annual contract and lease agreement with a service provider/concessionaire for space to operate a photography service at Mount Sunapee Resort during the winter ski season. - 3.)
-Resort Real Estate Sales Mount Sunapee may enter into an annual contract and lease agreement with an outside company to provide real estate marketing and sales services at Mount Sunapee Resort during the winter ski season.
+1.)
+League of New Hampshire Craftsmen - The League of NH Craftsmen has an annual contract / lease agreement with Mount Sunapee to operate the annual Craftsmen's Fair which always opens on the first Saturday in August and runs for nine (9) days.

+Fair setup activities on the grounds of Mount Sunapee generally begin during the third week of July to prepare for the Fair opening in early August.
+The Craftsmen's Fair is scheduled for August 4, 2012 through August 12, 2012 this year.

+- 2.)
+New England Handicapped Sports Association (NEHSA) Mount Sunapee has an operating and liability agreement with NEHSA. - 3.)
+On-Mountain Photography Mount Sunapee may enter into an annual contract and lease agreement with a service provider/concessionaire for space to operate a photography service at Mount Sunapee Resort during the winter ski season.

+With the popularity of small, personal digital cameras and high-resolution cameras in personal cell phones, there has been minimal interest in an on-mountain photography service for the past 5 years.

+4.)
+Resort Real Estate Sales - Mount Sunapee may enter into an annual contract and lease agreement with an outside company to provide real estate marketing, sales or rental services at Mount Sunapee Resort during the winter ski season.